Chart Color Schemes

 Enfield is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Enfield's cultural diversity is notable, with 43.9% of its population born overseas and 45.7% speaking a language other than English at home.
-Christianity is the dominant religion in Enfield, comprising 36.3% of people.
-However, the category 'Other' is overrepresented in Enfield compared to Greater Adelaide, with 6.1% versus 5.3%.
+Enfield has a high level of cultural diversity, with 43.9% of its population born overseas and 45.7% speaking a language other than English at home.
+Christianity is the main religion in Enfield, comprising 36.3% of the population.
+However, the most significant overrepresentation is seen in the 'Other' category, which makes up 6.1% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity